 - Promotional stickers

-Removable labels work well in a variety of circumstances.
+These labels work well in a variety of circumstances.
 However, there are certain conditions that will cause your removable labels to fail.
-Removable labels should not be used in the following circumstances:
+Don’t use them in the following circumstances:

 - In the presence of moisture